connerkward/search_engine/README.md

 After this is complete, you will be able to search for terms.

-to search for term via the command line:
+to search for a term via the command line:
 ~~~
 python terminal_interface.py
 ~~~